Trade Gold Trading

 Pivot Points as a Commodities tool

-The support and resistance levels calculated from the central pivot point and the previous market width may be used as exit points of the open Commodities trades, but are rarely used as entry signals.
-For examples, if the commodities price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.
+The support and resistance levels calculated from the central pivot point and the previous market width may be used as exit points of the open trades, but are rarely used as entry signals.
+For examples, if the price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.

 In pivot point analysis 3 levels are commonly recognized above & below the central point.
-These are calculated from the range of commodities price movement in previous trading period and then added to the central point for resistances & subtracted from it for support areas.
+These are calculated from the range of price movement in previous trading period and then added to the central point for resistances & subtracted from it for support areas.

 Pivot Points